msolis95/manager.io/README.md

     password = messi#1

-For the client side, please log in with the following user/passwords or create your own account:
+For the client side, please log in with the following user/passwords or create your own account.

 The following managers are registered by default:

     USERNAME | PASSWORD     | CLUB
     msolis   | Pizza25      | Futbol Club Barcelona
     jnavarro | Husky001     | Paris Saint-Germain Football Club